 Best Alternative: Alpha-Dog Fixed Blade Knife

-The Off-Grid Knives' "Alpha-Dog" is a one pound, bomb proof, full tang, wide radius blade with a beefy handle.
+The Off-Grid Alpha-Dog eats Ka-Bar's for breakfast.
+Just under one pound, it's built like a tank made for all serious survival situations.
+With a bomb proof build and full tang, the wide radius blade will chop, skin, carve and cut whatever you throw at it.
 We used G10 scales for durability and strength with a thick and wide ergonomic handle that fits large to extra large hands with or without gloves.
-Included is a custom Kydex sheath with an easy thumb-push release and detachable Nylon/Velcro button lock belt loop.
+Included is a custom Kydex sheath with an easy thumb-push release and the Off-Grid OG Lo-Pro detachable Kydex, Nylon/Velcro button lock belt loop.

 5. ASEK Survival Knife